Undergraduate Student Orientation: August 14th to August 24th (Arrive No Later Than August 13)

 Uber and Lyft are popular modes of transportation for international students.
 To use Uber or Lyft, down their mobile application(s) on your phone.
 You will need to set-up payment with your credit card information.
 Once the app is set up on your phone, you can request pick-up from your current location to your destination in Ames.
 Price can vary depending on the day/time, but is typically around $90 USD (including tip).

 You can find the queue for taxis directly outside of baggage claim.
 The price can vary, but anticipate around $100 USD (excluding tip).

 The Airport Express Shuttle can also take you directly to Ames.
 Stop by the Airport Express Shuttle counter by the baggage claim area.

 International Student Orientation will be your chance to get acquainted with campus, build your course schedule, and meet new friends!
 Undergraduates are required to attend all of Orientation.
-View the Fall 2019 Orientation Schedule.
+View the Undergraduate Orientation Schedule.

 Course Registration: Incoming international students will register for classes during the week of orientation.
 Students will have an arranged meeting with their academic adviser from their college who will personally help them develop their course schedule.

 Graduate Student Orientation

 Graduate students must participate in a 3-hour Graduate Student Check-In and Health Screening to fulfill their orientation requirement.
 To register, please visit the Graduate Student Check-in website.
 Review the Graduate Orientation Schedule for additional details on what to expect.

 For more information, see the Admitted Students Letter.